 The city of Brussels is dynamic, cosmopolitan, multicultural, friendly and young.
 New pedestrian areas will increase the attractiveness of the various cultural sites, which will be even more convivial.
 For all these qualities, the Festival intends to continue its collaboration with the heart of the city and its big companies.

 Without borders or barriers, the FIFB offers a very eclectic program that makes the Festival accessible to the general public, to the greatest professionals of the cinematic world, and offers the opportunity to promote young talents.
 Great productions and films with smaller budgets share the poster on the exclusive World, European or Belgian previews.

 The magic of cinema also passes by meeting the celebrities, stars who make the cinema of today: actors, directors, producers …

-The FIFB rolls out its red carpet for famous guests, celebrities or renowned personalities such as Claude Lelouche, Chris Noth, Eric Serra, Jean Dujardin, Elsa Zilberstein, Stéphanie De Crayencour …
+The FIFB/BRIFF rolls out its red carpet for famous guests, celebrities or renowned personalities such as Claude Lelouche, Chris Noth, Eric Serra, Jean Dujardin, Elsa Zilberstein, Stéphanie De Crayencour …